About

 -

-Storing Sharing and Registering
+Storing, Sharing, and Registering

 Ideally, you should make your wishes for your future health care widely known.
 Give a copy of your health care documents to your agent, if you named one, and store the originals in a safe place where loved ones will be able to find them in an emergency.
-You may also wish to distribute additional copies
+You might also wish to distribute additional copies